ska-telescope/tmc-prototype/README.md

 Follow the steps specified at [this link](https://github.com/ska-telescope/lmc-base-classes) to install SKA Base classes.

 ### 3.2: Install Elettra Alarm Handler
-Alarm handler is optional feature and can be installed if desired.
+Alarm handler is an optional feature and can be installed if desired.
 Refer [this](https://docs.google.com/document/d/1uGnVrBGs6TvnORsM2m4hbORcAzn_KK2kAO8Roaocxjo/edit?usp=sharing) document for installation guide.

 ### 3.3: Running tmc-prototype on local environment (non-containerised)
 Scripts are provided in tmcprototype folder in order to start and stop all the TANGO Devices.